pumpkin-movie/vicrab-docs/src/clients/java/index.md

 ### Configuration Methods

 There are multiple ways to configure the Java SDK, but all of them take the same options.
-See the [configuration methods documentation] for how to use each configuration method and how the option names might differ between them.

-## Next Steps

--   [Context & Breadcrumbs]
--   [Manual Usage]
--   [Agent (Beta)]
--   [Migration from Raven Java]

 ## Resources